lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     Figure: Evolution of the end-to-end distance of the PEG molecule with time.
 The forcing starts at :math:`t = 30` ps.

+..  container:: justify

+    There is a follow-up to this polymer in water tutorial as :ref:`mda-label`, where the trajectory is imported in Python using MDAnalysis.

 .. include:: ../../non-tutorials/accessfile.rst

 Going further with exercises